 In the 1880s, young groovers flocked there to go "rinking" - their word for skating - with a live orchestra on the mezzanine floor to pump up the excitement.
 Meanwhile, chaperones prowled to ensure no 'mashers' (over-eager young men) took advantage of single ladies.

-If you'd like me to to a group you're part of, click here to drop me an email.
+I love talking about this book and Victorian times.
+If you'd like me to visit a group you're part of, click here to drop me an email.

 I give fun talks about our ancestors' lives – and their amorous escapades.